Please review our Parent Handbook below and contact us if you have any questions regarding the different areas of the Handbook. Thank you.

 As early childhood professionals, each Child’s Way staff member is legally required to report suspected child abuse and neglect to appropriate protective authorities.

-We cannot refund tuition for days missed for the following reasons: inclement weather, acts of God, failure of power, illness affecting more than 50% of the school personnel and adminstration, riots, war, terrorism, governmental laws or regulations, or other causes beyond the control of A Child's Way Kindergarten-Preschool.
+We cannot refund tuition for days missed for the following reasons: inclement weather, acts of God, failure of power, illness affecting more than 50% of the school personnel and administration, riots, war, terrorism, governmental laws or regulations, or other causes beyond the control of A Child's Way Kindergarten-Preschool.
 Refunds are not an option because our expenses continue despite such unforeseen circumstances.